 Not so long lunchtime came.
 I put off my headphones on the desk, took my phone, and went out to eat.
 I noticed that when I walked out, my phone could still detect WiFi.
 When I arrived at the parking lot, it was still okay.
 But when I walked to the front of another building, the WiFi signal was gone and the 3G/4G (or 5G) replaced.
 And that’s because WiFi can only go that far.
 3G, 4G, and 5G cover more enormously which we could say, they cover the whole planet earth.

+The first main difference of this technology is the signal coverage distance.
 Bluetooth’s is shorter than WiFi’s and WiFi’s is shorter than 3G, 4G, and 5G (We could say that it is a cellular signal wave).

 Because the smartwatch and my wireless headphones are devices that should be close to a phone, so Bluetooth is used instead of WiFi.

 But the question is when WiFi can send and receive information at a further distance, why don’t we just use WiFi?
 Why do we need to limit the distance and use Bluetooth?

 Who consumes more energy? 📳